yusx-swapp/OFM/examples/clip_image_classification/README.md

-# Optimize CLIP via OFM
+# Optimize CLIP via OSF

 ## Experiment Goal

-In this experiment we will:
+In this experiment, we will:

 - [x] 1.
-Train CLIP model using OFM with contrastive loss
+Concert pre-trained CLIP model to supernet use OSM with contrastive loss

 - [x] 2.
-Extract downsized CLIP models (> 30\% model size reduction), and zero-shot evaluation on image classication task
+Extract CLIP subnets (> 30\% model size reduction), and evaluate on image classification task

-## Hands on Tutorial
+## Hands-on Tutorial
-We provides Jupyter Notebook Tutorial for you to validate our results step-by-step, in our tutorial we will show you how to apply the downsized models on image classification task: **[CLIP Tutorial](CLIP_img_classification.ipynb)**
+We provide Jupyter Notebook Tutorial for you to validate our results step-by-step, in our tutorial we will show you how to extract subnets and evaluate on image classification task: **[CLIP Tutorial](CLIP_img_classification.ipynb)**

-## Aviailable Super-FMs checkpoints
+## Aviailable Supernet checkpoints

-We pushed our trained super-FMs to the Huggingface model hub, you can find the checkpoints in the following links:
+We pushed our trained supernets to the Huggingface model hub, you can find the checkpoints in the following links:

 - [ ] [Super-Swinv2-base for CIFAR-10](https://huggingface.co/yusx-swapp/ofm-swin-base-patch4-window7-cifar10)
 - [ ] [Super-Swinv2-base for CIFAR-100](https://huggingface.co/yusx-swapp/ofm-swinv2-base-patch4-window7-cifar100/tree/main)